mpancada/BulkTransfers/README.md

 For the point 2 solution
 - I needed to find an API to get the current currency rates.
 - I need a Class to be responsible for theses currency conversions that would use the above API (Did a quick search and read on money and money-rails gem)

+The solution itself is straightforward:
+1. Receive request
+2. Validation authentications/permissions comparing the api_token
+3. Validates balance and update/lock it atomically
+4. Log requested credits transter into the Database
+5. Return proper responses

 # How to run
 Shouldn't be difficult for a Rails developer since I am using the most recent ruby and rails versions, and not using any external gems.